Carrot-Transform Quick Start Guide

 Person ID File/Table

-Carrot Transform uses a single Person ID file (or table), which must be specified using --person-file.
+Carrot Transform uses a single Person ID file (or table), which must be specified using --person.

 - The first column must contain person IDs (these will be anonymized).